mia-platform/ai-rag-template/README.md

 ### Generate Embedding Endpoint (`/embeddings/generate`)

-The `/embeddings/generate` endpoint takes as input a web URL and execute the following operation:
+The `/embeddings/generate` endpoint is a HTTP POST method that takes as input:

+- `url` (string, *required*), a web URL used as a starting point
+- `filterPath` (string, not required), a more specific web URL that the one specified above

 - crawl the webpage
-- check for links on the same domain of the webpage and store them in a list
+- check for links on the same domain (and, if included, that begins with the `filterPath`) of the webpage and store them in a list
 - scrape the page for text
 - generate the embeddings using the [configured embedding model](#configuration)
 - start again from every link still in the list